Notify me

 Aesthetics through history

-Leonardo da Vinci - Virgin and Child
+Leonardo da Vinci - Virgin and Child, browns

-During the Renaissance in Europe, aesthetics experienced a profound revival.
+During the Renaissance in Europe (14th to 17th Centuries), aesthetics experienced a profound revival.
 The era celebrated the humanistic approach, valuing individual expression, knowledge, and the revival of classical ideals.
 Artists like Leonardo da Vinci (above), Michelangelo, and Raphael created works that emphasized proportion, balance, and harmony, drawing inspiration from ancient Greek and Roman art.
-The period witnessed a fusion of mathematical precision and artistic expression, resulting in masterpieces like Leonardo’s “Mona Lisa” and Michelangelo’s “David.”
+The period witnessed a fusion of mathematical precision and artistic expression, resulting in masterpieces like Leonardo’s “Mona Lisa” and Michelangelo’s “David”:

 In the 18th century, the Age of Enlightenment brought a shift in aesthetic thinking.
-The emphasis on reason and empirical observation influenced aesthetics, as thinkers like Immanuel Kant explored the nature of beauty as a subjective experience.
+The emphasis on reason and empirical observation influenced aesthetics, as thinkers like Immanuel Kant (1724 to 1804) explored the nature of beauty as a subjective experience.
 Kant proposed that aesthetic judgments are based on individual perceptions rather than universal standards.
 This marked a departure from earlier notions of an objective ideal and paved the way for a more nuanced understanding of aesthetics.

 The 19th century witnessed the emergence of Romanticism, challenging the rationalism of the Enlightenment, and focusing on imagination, intuition, and the mysteries of human experience.
 Romantic artists, such as Caspar David Friedrich (above) and William Turner, sought to evoke emotions and capture the sublime in nature.
 The emphasis shifted from classical ideals to individual expression, emotion, and a deep connection with the natural world.
 This period also saw the rise of aesthetic movements like Symbolism and Art Nouveau, which embraced ornate and decorative styles, emphasizing the subjective and mysterious.

-The old guitarist by Pablo Picasso
+The old guitarist by Pablo Picasso, mostly in blues with natural wood coloured guitar

 The early 20th century marked a radical departure from traditional aesthetics with the advent of Modernism.
-Artists like Pablo Picasso (above) and Wassily Kandinsky embraced abstraction, challenging representational norms which can be seen as part of a revolution in the whole of the Western Art Tradition.
-Modernist aesthetics rejected ornamentation, opting for simplicity and a focus on form and function.
-This era also witnessed the birth of avant-garde movements like Cubism and Surrealism, pushing the boundaries of conventional artistic expression, as well as musical compositions like 4’33” by John Cage which presented the environment as worthy of special focus.
+Artists like Pablo Picasso (above) and Wassily Kandinsky embraced abstraction, challenging representational norms which can be seen as part of a fundamental revolution in the whole of the Western Art Tradition, with profound effects on aesthetics.

 “Mark Rothko (1903-1970)” By G. Starke.
 Details and license here.

 Post-World War II, the mid-20th century saw the rise of Abstract Expressionism, characterized by artists like Jackson Pollock and Mark Rothko (above).
 This movement emphasized spontaneity, gesture, and emotional intensity, giving prominence to the act of creation itself.
-Simultaneously, Pop Art (below) and emerged, challenging the distinction between high and low culture by incorporating everyday objects and popular imagery.
+Simultaneously, Pop Art (below) emerged, challenging the distinction between high and low culture by incorporating everyday objects and popular imagery.

 “ANDY WARHOL MARILYN MONROE 91.3×91.3 – 05” By GALERIE ESTAMPE MODE.
 Details and license here.

 In recent decades, the digital age has brought new dimensions to aesthetics.
 The advent of computer-generated art, virtual reality, and interactive installations has expanded the boundaries of traditional artistic mediums.
-Contemporary aesthetics often grapple with the intersection of technology, identity, and globalization, reflecting the complexities of the modern world.

-Aesthetic influences today, being different, and sub-cultures
+Aesthetic influences today, being different, and subcultures

-I’ll have a look at some sub-culture influences on watch aesthetics, below.
+I’ll have a look at some subculture influences on watch aesthetics, below.

-While most people can see in their own reactions that some things are unacceptable to their sensibilities, few people understand that this has always been the case, so aesthetics that are acceptable and commonplace now, were extremely controversial at the time they originated.
-Examples include Bach receiving complaints for his church music which was too strange for listeners at the time, the term “impressionist” now seen as a great art movement with universally agreed beauty such as Monet’s water lilies (below), was originally used as a derogatory term, and that people stood up, booed, and walked out of the first performance of Wagner’s Tristan and Isolde because its sequence of unresolved dissonances was too far from what was acceptable at the time.
+While most people can see in their own reactions that some things are unacceptable to their sensibilities, few people understand that this has always been the case, and that aesthetics that are acceptable and commonplace now were extremely controversial at the time they originated.
+Examples include Bach receiving complaints about his church music which was too strange for listeners at the time, the term “impressionist” now seen as a great art movement with universally agreed beauty such as Monet’s water lilies (below), was originally used as a derogatory term, and that people stood up, booed, and walked out of the first performance (in 1865) of Wagner’s “Tristan and Isolde” because its sequence of unresolved dissonances was too far from what was acceptable at the time.

 Monet water lilies